Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Step 32 - Misaligned Valve Stem

-My valve got misaligned during install, so I’m going to seat the bead here to make sure it seats properly, then release the air and re-align the valve stem after the wheel is installed on my bike.
+My valve got misaligned during installation, so I’m going to seat the bead here to make sure it seats properly, then release the air and re-align the valve stem after the wheel is installed on my bike.

 Step 33 - Seating The Bead